PunGy/reroi/README.md

 This allows rejecting the entire transaction if any part fails, but it raises
 questions:

-1. How to access new values from previously resolved actions?
+1. How to access new values from previously success actions?
 2. How to compute a derivation's new state?

 The answers involve transaction context and `Fluid.peek`.